25 Coronavirus Myths You Need to Stop Believing, According to Doctors

 Again, WHO warns, this is yet another coronavirus myth.
 "UV lamps should not be used to sterilize hands or other areas of skin as UV radiation can cause skin irritation," they note.

-Myth: Malaria drugs can cure COVID-19.
+Myth: Malaria drugs should be taken independently to prevent or cure COVID-19.